-Since 2018, Vietnam has been required by the ASEAN Trade in Goods Agreement (ATIGA) to remove import tariffs on ASEAN automobiles and completely open up the domestic automobile market, which, coupled with the implementation of the ASEAN FTA and a considerable amount of local demand, may attract more international automobile manufacturers to move in
+In 2018, Vietnam was required by the ASEAN Trade in Goods Agreement (ATIGA) to remove import tariffs on ASEAN automobiles and completely open up the domestic automobile market, which, coupled with the implementation of the ASEAN FTA and a considerable amount of local demand, may attract more international automobile manufacturers to move in.

 Vietnam encourages leading international automobile manufacturers to set up their presence in the Vietnamese market.
-In order to prepare the Vietnamese domestic industry for early response, the Ministry of Industry and Trade (MOIT) has proposed a policy to help Vietnamese automobile industry to improve its competitiveness, according to which Vietnam will impose high tariffs on the import of luxury automobiles, encourage local enterprises or joint ventures to engage in the production of automobile parts or Complete Build Unit (CBU) in the country, and reduce import and export tariffs.
+In order to prepare the Vietnamese domestic industry for early response, the Ministry of Industry and Trade (MOIT) has proposed a policy to help Vietnam's automobile industry to improve its competitiveness, according to which Vietnam will impose high tariffs on the import of luxury automobiles, encourage local enterprises or joint ventures to engage in the production of automobile parts or complete build unit (CBU) in the country, and reduce import and export tariffs.
 The Vietnamese government has adjusted its policy on the automobile and component industries in the direction of reform, opening up and internationalization.
 The Vietnamese government hopes to develop automobiles as an important industry that can meet the country's domestic demand and enter the ASEAN region and international markets.

+III.
 Vietnam's Automobile Industry Cluster